Over the past decade, a grain-free diet for dogs has become all the rage for pet owners.

-You've likely heard or read how no pet food should contain grains, and all this buzz may leave you wondering: is grain free food bad for dogs, or is it actually better?
-Here's what science and vets say about this.
+You've likely heard or read how no dog food should contain grains, and all this buzz may leave you wondering: is grain-free bad for dogs, or is it better?

 No Grains About It…

 Many grain-free dog foods became popular, and a common thought process is, “well, if grains are bad for me, they must be bad for my dog… right?” or “grains are just added filler and have no reason to be in pet food, right?”

-Vets have been advising against grain-free foods for a long time but few pet owners listened, which is what resulted in these recent FDA warnings.
+Vets have been advising against grain-free foods for a long time but few pet owners listened, which resulted in these recent FDA warnings.

 That said, the question of grains in dog food is a little more complicated than a simple “it's good” or “it's bad.”

+Is Grain-Free Food Bad for Dogs?
 (5 Reasons You May Want to Avoid It)

-1. Food Fraud: It May Not Actually Be “Grain Free”
+1. Food Fraud: It May Not Actually Be “Grain-Free”

 In order to understand how this is possible, you need to learn about food substances that are technically grains.